 As alluded to above under “Negotiating and Landing Your Ideal Agreed-Value Policy,” some of the steps you can take to plug up any additional gaps are as follows:

 - Make sure your coverages for Bodily Injury Liability limits on your daily driver and your classic car(s) match in value as closely as possible – including Uninsured-Motorist / Underinsured-Motorist coverage limits

 - Strive to have one insurance agent to handle all of your policies and claims

 - Specify customized or additional coverages if you feel you need it

 This post on how to choose the best car insurance is by no means intended to represent the be-all and end-all of classic-car insurance discourse.
 You should consult insurance professionals and/or a legal professionals who can inform you of the full scope of details and repercussions involving the complicated intricacies of Agreed Value insurance.

 Consequently, my foregoing discussion with you is intended solely and exclusively as a primer on Agreed Value insurance to enlighten you and guide you on the basics, thus steering you in the right direction in what your future due diligence and research should entail.

 Well, I hope I have indeed enlightened you much more than confused you with the dull, dry, comatose-inducing ins and outs of classic-car insurance.
 Somebody had to do it. . . !
 Happy hunting for that ideal Agreed Value policy that will most optimally cover your automotive pride and joy — now that you know how to choose the best car insurance.

 Let us know your impressions, your experiences in getting your own insurance coverage and perhaps any experiences — very satisfying or horrendous — in settling claims on your Agreed Value policy.

-Start the conversation on your own efforts in dealing with the question of how to choose the best car insurance, or join in on the conversation, now by leaving a reply.
+Start the conversation now on your own efforts in dealing with the question of how to choose the best car insurance, or join in on a conversation, by leaving a reply.